Synchronous dynamic random-access memory: DDR5

 In March 2017, JEDEC announced a DDR5 standard is under development, but provided no details except for the goals of doubling the bandwidth of DDR4, reducing power consumption, and publishing the standard in 2018.
 The standard was released on 14 July 2020.

 Failed successors

 In addition to DDR, there were several other proposed memory technologies to succeed SDR SDRAM.

 Rambus DRAM (RDRAM)

 RDRAM was a proprietary technology that competed against DDR.
-Its relatively high price and disappointing performance (resulting from high latencies and a narrow 16-bit data channel versus DDR's 64 bit channel) caused it to lose the race to succeed SDR DRAM.
+Its relatively high price and disappointing performance (resulting from high latencies and a narrow 16-bit data channel versus DDR's 64 bit channel) caused it to lose the race to succeed SDR SDRAM.